Skip to contents

 Reproducibility in ledgr is a chain:

 Tier 1 is the cleanest path.
 Tier 2 is allowed but requires user-managed environment parity.
-Tier 3 fails by default because ledgr cannot recover what the strategy depended on.
+Tier 3 fails because ledgr cannot recover what the strategy depended on.